-Choosing the sex of your character goes back at least to 1996’s Resident Evil, which gave you the choice not to create a character from scratch but to play as either Chris (male) or Jill (female).
+Choosing the sex of your character goes back at least to Resident Evil 2, which gave you the choice not to create a character from scratch but to play as either Chris (male) or Jill (female).
 Chris is stronger and faster and has better aim, but can’t carry as much gear and has to find keys to get around.

-A year later, in the original Fallout (1997), your character’s sex has lesser effects on gameplay and story.
-Male characters have an extra weakness in combat: if hit in the groin, they’re easier to crit hit or knock down.
+Your character’s sex has lesser effects on gameplay and story.
+Male characters have an extra weakness in combat: if hit in the groin, they’re easier to hit or knock down.
 Which, you know, fair enough.
 Also, some NPCs treat men and women differently, with a few being actively misogynistic toward female player characters.
 So interestingly, men have a physical disadvantage in the game, but women have a social disadvantage based on NPC prejudices.

 In both these classic 90s games, gender subtly affects the game experience but leaves the story largely untouched (though there are some minor Chris/Jill variations, the overall plot of is identical).
-The point here is both that *gasp* boys and girls can do a lot of the same things and that they might have slight variations on their strengths and weaknesses.
+The point here is both that *gasp* boys and girls can do a lot of the same things, and that they might have slight variations on their strengths and weaknesses.
 Not necessarily worth making every game about, but perfect as a side message of lots of games that are about other things entirely (and it’s nice that female players can play as female characters more often!).

-Newer games like The Elder Scrolls V: Skyrim have followed in these older games’ footsteps.
+Have followed in these older games’ footsteps.
 Much like Fallout, in Skyrim your character’s gender is mildly relevant, primarily through occasional interactions with NPCs who treat men and women differently (but also through skill perks that give you slight bonuses to bartering with or damaging NPCs of the opposite sex).
 Here, too, is a world where gender affects skills slightly and social situation slightly (though unlike in most RPGs, it affects romance Not At All, as any player character can marry NPCs of either gender).